Navigating the Home Buying Process in a Seller’s Market

 1. Get Pre-Qualified – Better Yet – Pre-Approved for a Loan

 There’s no doubt about it, cash reigns supreme in a seller’s market, with cash offers having the advantage over loans and contingencies (Having to sell one property in order to purchase another) in multiple offer scenarios.

-The “cash” offer is not a viable option for many homebuyers.
+However, we know, the “cash” offer is not a viable option for many homebuyers.
 If you will be obtaining a mortgage, it’s best to start your financing homework as early as possible.
 (I’m happy to recommend several qualified lenders who’ve earned my trust and with whom I’ve worked in the past.)

 Once you’ve selected a lender, they will review your financial position to determine the price most suited to your ability to pay and your comfort level, then provide a mortgage pre-qualification.
 A pre-qualification is a quick estimate of how much money you might be able to borrow based on basic information you provide about your finances.
 At this step, you’ll have the opportunity to learn about different mortgage options and clearly assess your budget and monthly payment goals, however, your financial information is not verified nor will you be approved for a specific loan amount.